 This post has been a long time coming!
 I’ve always loved a good app board (now referred to as the ever fancy “Charcuterie” board) and have shared them with you all on Instagram and from time to time in blog posts, like this patriotic spread on my 4th of July Dinner Party post.
-I typically get asked what items I use and while I would love to think I’m an adventurous foodie, I am very much a creature of habit.
-In today’s post I’m sharing the items I routinely use over and over for these crowd pleasing appetizers and all of my best tips for styling the perfect charcuterie board.
+I typically get asked how to make a charcuterie board and what items I use.
+While I would love to think I’m an adventurous foodie, I am very much a creature of habit.
+In today’s post I’m sharing the items I routinely use for these crowd pleasing appetizers and all of my best tips for styling the perfect charcuterie board.

 Find A Great Board + Accessories

-The first step to creative a great charcuterie board is just that…the board!
+The first step to making a great charcuterie board is just that…the board!
 Cheese boards can be found at just about any price point, and at dozens of retailers you probably already shop at (from Target, to Pottery Barn, to Amazon, etc).
 You can even find really stunning vintage cutting boards if you’re that type (I am, just FYI).
-I think it’s good to have a few on hand that vary in size.
+I think it’s good to have a few cutting boards or cheese boards on hand that vary in size.
 I have one that I use when hosting just a few people, one for girls’ nights, and one for larger family gatherings.
 Here are a few great options to choose from!

-And here are a few additional accessories to keep on hand when creating your charcuterie board!
+And here are a few additional accessories to keep on hand when making your charcuterie board!

 - MEATS (pick 2-3): Prosciutto, Salami, Speck, Bacon, Mortadella, Cured Sausage

 - CHEESES (pick 2-3): Gouda, Mozzarella, Aged Cheddar, Swiss, Blue Cheese, Goat Cheese, Brie, Havarti, Manchego, Burratta

 - GRAINS (pick 2-3): Baguette, Whole Grain Crackers, Thin Crackers, Crispy Bread Sticks, Round Crackers